Kāpiti family describe life in self-isolation

 During the children's free time there are activity ideas they can choose from if they get bored.

-Device time was limited to half an hour "because I know what it does to my kids behaviour if they're on it for too long".
+Device time was limited to half an hour "because I know what it does to my kids' behaviour if they're on it for too long".

 The family made their weekends on every fourth day "because we wanted our weekends to be when it's not weekends in real life".